dapr/blog/daprblog/content/posts/2025/v116-release/index.md

 ### HTTP Streaming / SSE support for HTTP Endpoints

-You can now use Dapr to proxy requests to external HTTP servers that work with streaming or Server-Sent Events (SSE), allowing Dapr to provide important functionality when communicating with MCP servers and AI agents like middleware authenticaton, resiliency policies, telemetry and distributed tracing.
+You can now use Dapr to proxy requests to external HTTP servers that work with streaming or Server-Sent Events (SSE), allowing Dapr to provide important functionality when communicating with MCP servers and AI agents like middleware authentication, resiliency policies, telemetry and distributed tracing.

 [Learn more on HTTP streaming with service invocation](https://v1-16.docs.dapr.io/developing-applications/building-blocks/service-invocation/howto-invoke-non-dapr-endpoints/#server-sent-events).